jakeajames/noNotch/README.md

 # noNotch
 Remove the notch from iPhone X

+# Changelog
+- Fixed status bar not appearing in apps (thanks LaughingQuoll)
+- Looks better now

 # Issues
 1. Doesn't show *while* opening the cover sheet
 2. Doesn't show in CC
+3. Landscape apps will have two status bars

 # HOW TO INSTALL
 1. Buy iPhone X on 11.0-11.1.2